RPMcQuigg/React-Portfolio-Challenge-20/README.md

 2. Added css and react functions to make the website work.
 3. Small changes to help run Render.
 4. Added README details.
+5. Added Sever.js to help with render upload
+6. Made changes for site to work with Netlify instead of Render.

 #### Git Repo
 https://github.com/RPMcQuigg/React-Portfolio-Challenge-20